Motivation

 Regardless of all those limitations the goal here is to showcase that even though not everything can be done on your desktop, a lot can.
 Composing from that and learning how it works can help to reconsider a potential feeling of helplessness.

 Not only can you self-host AI models, use them, adapt them, but there is a whole community and set of tools to help you do so.
 This movement itself is very encouraging.
-AI does not have to be a block box.
+AI does not have to be a black box.
 Your digital life does not have to be owned by someone else, even for the state of the art.

 Requirements